mfeif/mf.com/src/cv/cv.history.md

 2013
 :   Launched "[Twinkler]" a web-based toy that makes art from images.
 I wrote the engine, designed and built the site, made all the graphic elements and images, and wrote and illustrated the [explanation sections][twinkler_explain].

-2008-current
+2008-2016
 :   Independent consultant.
-In recent years, my main client has been a startup in the steel industry; I’ve worked remotely, making web-based calculation tools and software prototypes, making technical drawings, managing projects, and creating marketing materials.
+My main client was a startup in the steel industry; making web-based calculation tools and software prototypes, making technical drawings, managing projects, and supervising marketing materials including print catalogs and direct email campaigns.

 1997-2008
 :   Founder, *Digital Alchemy*, a web-development company specializing in data-driven websites for small businesses.
 Clients included Eileen Fisher, Compaq, Castrol, Rainforest Alliance and many small organizations including a financial news startup, a hi-fi speaker manufacturer, a jazz archive, and high-school debate organizations.

 :   In the early days, the web was “DIY”.
-We made our own content management systems, asset management systems, authorization/authentication systems, form generation libraries, and so on, and administered our own servers.
+We made our own versioned content management systems, asset management systems, authorization/authentication systems, form generation libraries, and so on, and administered our own servers.
 We used these frameworks, tools and systems in our client work and our own projects.

 :   Key independent projects included *"FolioSpace"*, a portfolio service for artists to showcase their work online, *[CocktailDB.com]*, a sophisticated cocktail recipe database using most of the frameworks mentioned above (still online, though not updated in 10 years).